-SS ____
+ISP

 Personal Audio and Video Recording Policy

 PURPOSE

 To establish guidelines for personal audio and video recordings in class or other campus interactions between students, faculty and staff of the college.

 SUMMARY

 Clackamas Community College acknowledges that there are many reasons why students would want to record lectures, other class content, or campus interactions to enhance their educational learning experience.
 The college also acknowledges that video and audio recordings can in some cases conflict with copyrighted material, confidentiality, or other privacy concerns of other campus community members.